 - Additional ADB utilities

-Pull File from Device, Push a File to device, Install an APK or start ADB Shell.
+Pull File from Device, Push a File to the device, Install an APK or start ADB Shell.

 Install Nexus MultiTool Toolkit on OSX/Linux machine

 - Download the latest Nexus MultiTool script: Click to download